-Rice krispies peanut butter balls, a healthy back to school snack to fill you up with energy.
-Why munch on a sugary snack, when you can make these healthy balls with only a few ingredients: yummy rice krispies, finger-licking peanut butter, delicious ripen banana, nutritious oats, and a bit of good-quality cocoa powder.
+Rice Krispies Peanut Butter Balls, a healthy back to school snack to fill you up with energy.
+Yummy rice krispies, finger-licking peanut butter, delicious ripen banana, nutritious oats, and a bit of good-quality cocoa powder.
 And nothing else, no loads of powdered sugar, no junk.
 You won’t believe how tasty these balls are!

 Check the package and you’ll be shocked how much sugar, syrup and other additives they have.
 They are anything but healthy.
 The sad thing is that we tend to believe without doubting, thus feeding ourselves and our kids with calory bombs.
 We can do so much better!

 While l won’t deny that the rice krispies have their fair share of sugar, they are probably less sugary than other cereals out there.
 And this is why there really isn’t any need of adding any more refined sugar.

 Plus, we have the banana that is naturally sweet and does a great job at bringing the ingredients together to shape them into balls.

 Same does the peanut butter, the rich, nutritious and delicious spread we can’t have enough of.
 Careful though what kind of brand you buy, some of them have nasty ingredients added.
 I always go for the Whole Earth ones, they are the best.

 How do you make rice krispies peanut butter balls?